qala-io/sql-course/README.md

 ### Homework:

-1. Select all the injections that aren't added to any batches, ordered by import time.
+1. (Does not relate to joins) Select all the injections that aren't added to any batches, ordered by import time.
 We should get the same records as [this page](https://sqlcourse.peaksel.elsci.io/injections) shows.
 2. Get all the peaks in all batches sorted by Area.
 Note, that peaks reference injections, and injections reference batches.
 So there will be 3 tables involved.
-3. Find batches and their peaks, but this time we're interested only in peaks on Total chromatograms (see `chromatograms.total` column)
+3. Find batches and their peaks, but this time we're interested only in peaks on Total chromatograms (see `chromatograms.total_signal` column)
 4. Count the number of rows in the last query.
 And compare it to the number of rows we got before that.

-# Subselect, case
+5. Get structure, MF, alias of all substances (the structure itself is in `structures` table).
+We're not interested in substances w/o structure.
+Try solving the last condition first with `left join` and additional `where` statement, then try with just `inner join`.
+6. Get all peaks from injections of some batch.
+Select from injections, the rest should be joined.
+We don't want to see injections w/o peaks.
+7. Modify last query to only capture `modified_manually` peaks.
+Try doing this with `where` and with additional conditions inside `join`.
+8. Can you rewrite the last statement with a `right join` if you swap tables in `join` and `select` statements?

 # Grouping, aggregating functions